Swift Evolution Monthly: May-November 2024

 Links: 📝 Proposal | 💬 Review | ✅ Acceptance

-This proposal extends Swift's existing trailing comma support (currently limited to arrays and dictionaries) to all comma-separated lists that have clear terminators, like function parameters, tuples, and conditional statements.
+This proposal extends Swift's existing trailing comma support (currently limited to arrays and dictionaries) to all comma-separated lists that have clear terminators, like function parameters and tuples.

 Here's a practical example showing how it improves code maintenance, especially with version control: